-We intend to first launch market NativusWell® (NLS-2) in Hong Kong.
+We have launched NativusWell[®] (NLS-2) in Hong Kong.
 In Hong Kong, natural supplements are defined as "health food" products.
 "Health food" containing medicines are subject to the Pharmacy and Poisons Ordinance (Cap 138) and such "health food" containing Chinese medicines are regulated by the Chinese Medicine Ordinance (Cap 549), where they must meet the requirements in respect of safety, quality and efficacy before they can be registered.